Rusthall: Culture

 The village fete returned in 2010, for the first time since 1977.
 It is held on the playing fields at Southwood Road and features a variety of stalls and events.

 Every October, the village hosts a torchlit procession, bonfire and fireworks night.
 The bonfire is built up throughout the day by villagers.

 High Street, restaurants and pubs

 Rusthall has a thriving High Street featuring an unusually wide variety of services for a village of its size.

-These include two convenience stores, post office, butcher, baker, hardware shop, dry cleaner, therapy clinic/health food shop, hair salon, pet shop, launderette, pharmacy, beauty salon, barber, audio-visual shop, charity shop, bookmaker and, last but by no means least, estate agent.
+These include two convenience stores, post office, butcher, baker, hardware shop, dry cleaner, therapy clinic/health food shop, hair salon, launderette, pharmacy, beauty salon, barber, audio-visual shop, charity shop, bookmaker and, last but by no means least, estate agent.

 Restaurant and take-away options include Chinese, fish and chips, bistro style cafés and pizza, as well as a traditional "greasy spoon" café.

-Pubs in the village include the historic Red Lion (first licensed in 1415), The Oak, The White Hart, Toad Rock Retreat and The Beacon, renowned for its captivating views of the High Weald.
+Pubs in the village include the historic Red Lion (first licensed in 1415), The Oak, Toad Rock Retreat and The Beacon, renowned for its captivating views of the High Weald.
 There is also The Rusthall Social Club.